Aoife Mulholland: Education

 In addition to singing soprano, she dances and plays the piano.
 Mulholland has attained Grade 8 in piano and singing.
-She studied music at University College Dublin and did a post-graduate diploma in Business Studies at the National University of Ireland, Galway.
+She studied music at University College Dublin and did a postgraduate diploma in Business Studies at the National University of Ireland, Galway.
 She then went on to train at London's Central School of Speech and Drama.
 Mulholland graduated from CSSD with a master's degree in Acting and Musical Theatre.
 Whilst training at CSSD, she appeared in many student productions, including Beckett's Play and Come and Go (both directed by Lucy Bailey) as well as The Winter's Tale and The Bright Sun Brings it to Light.
-And with the Galway Musical Society she played Peggy Sawyer in 42nd Street.
+And with the Galway Musical Society, she played Peggy Sawyer in 42nd Street.
 While as Annie Oakley in Annie Get Your Gun, she was nominated for an A.I.M.S.
 Best Actress Award.

 Marriage

 Mulholland married Jason Molins, a former captain of the Irish national cricket team, in 2009, in a ceremony in Spain.